LuckyJosh/report-repo-template/README.md

 # report-repo-template
-A template for a lab report repository made to be used with the [cookiecutter-report-template](https://github.com/LuckyJosh/cookiecutter-report-template).
+A template for lab report repositories made to be used with the [cookiecutter-report-template](https://github.com/LuckyJosh/cookiecutter-report-template).

 ## Source